aws-samples/serverless-patterns/apigw-lambda-dynamodb-go-sam/README.md

 # API Gateway REST API to AWS Lambda to Amazon DynamoDB

-This pattern explains how to deploy an AWS SAM application that includes an API Gateway, AWS Lambda Function, and writes items to an Amazon DynamoDB table.
+This pattern explains how to deploy an AWS SAM application that includes an Amazon API Gateway, AWS Lambda Function, and writes items to an Amazon DynamoDB table.

 ## Requirements